No win, no fee brachial plexus compensation claims

 Common causes of brachial plexus injuries

-- Road traffic accidents – most commonly as a result of motorcycle or cycling accidents where there is heavy impact on the shoulder.
+- Road traffic accidents – most commonly as a result of motorcycle or cycling accidents where there is a heavy impact on the shoulder.

 - Accidents at work – often linked to manual handling and heavy lifting, leading to the arm being forcefully pulled or stretched.
 Heavy weights falling on a shoulder can also cause compression injuries.